Using Contracted Solution Graphs for Solving Reconfiguration Problems: Introduction

-{\bf Our Application.} In Section~\ref{sec:DP} we illustrate the method by giving dynamic programming rules for the {\sc $\C_k$-Reachability} problem, which describe how to compute new (larger) contracted solution graphs from smaller ones.
-Recall that similar dynamic programming rules can be given for other reconfiguration problems, as done already in~\cite{Bo12,HIZ14}.
-The given rules can be used when a tree decomposition of the graph is given.
-We emphasize that the rules solve the {\sc $\C_k$-Reachability problem} correctly for {\em every} graph $G$ (see e.g.~\cite{Bod93,Kl94} for information on finding tree decompositions).
+In Section~\ref{sec:DP} we illustrate our method by giving dynamic programming rules for the {\sc $\C_k$-Reachability} problem that can be used if a tree decomposition of the graph is given.
+Recall that similar dynamic programming rules have been for other reconfiguration problems~\cite{Bo17,HIZ15} when a path decomposition is given.
+Our rules solve the {\sc $\C_k$-Reachability problem} correctly for every graph $G$ and can also be used directly for {\sc List-Coloring-Reachability} and thus generalize the rules of~\cite{HIZ15}.
 Nevertheless, the algorithm is only {\em efficient} when the contracted solution graphs stay small enough (that is, polynomially bounded).
-As indicated by the PSPACE-hardness of the problem, this is not always the case.

-In Section~\ref{sec:badexamples}, we illustrate the DP rules and show that the size of the contracted solution graphs can grow exponentially, even for 2-connected 4-colorable unit interval graphs.
+As indicated by the aforementioned PSPACE-hardness of {\sc $\C_k$-Reachability}, this is not always the case.
+To make this explicitly clear, in Section~\ref{sec:badexamples}, we apply the DP rules on a specific example, which shows that the size of the contracted solution graphs can indeed grow exponentially, even for 2-connected 4-colorable unit interval graphs.

-In Section~\ref{sec:chordalgraphs} we use our method to show that, for all $k\geq 3$, {\sc $\C_k$-Reachability} can be solved in polynomial time for $(k-2)$-connected chordal graphs.
-As unit interval graphs are chordal, the result from the previous section implies that we need to exploit the structure of chordal graphs further in order to prove this.
-This is not surprising: although {\sc $\C_3$-Reachability} can be solved in polynomial time for all graphs~\cite{CHJ06b}, {\sc $\C_k$-Reachability} is PSPACE-complete even for bipartite graphs, and if $k\in \{4,5,6\}$ for planar graphs, and if $k=4$ for planar bipartite graphs~\cite{BC09}.
-In particular we need to prove a new bound on the size of any nice tree decomposition of a graph.
-We show that this bound is asymptotically tight even for chordal graphs.